yibo-huang/tigon/README.md

 # Tigon
-Tigon is a research distributed transactional in-memory database that synchronizes cross-host concurrent data accesses over shared CXL memory.
+Tigon [[1]](#1) is a research distributed transactional in-memory database that synchronizes cross-host concurrent data accesses over shared CXL memory.
+Tigon adopts the Pasha [[2]](#2) architecture.
-Tigon is implemented based on the [lotus](https://github.com/DBOS-project/lotus) codebase from Xinjing Zhou.
+This repository is implemented based on the [lotus](https://github.com/DBOS-project/lotus) codebase from Xinjing Zhou.

 This repository contains the following:
 * An implementation of Tigon.